Rob Parsons talks about the illusions … and the reality of marriage.

 I suppose we were no different to everyone else who speeds off on their honeymoon with cans rattling and dubious messages scrawled on the sides of their cars.
 We all hope for ‘the perfect marriage’.
-For most of us, it isn’t many days before the cracks began to show.
+For many of us, it isn’t long before the cracks begin to show.

 It’s inevitable that similar scenarios will occur in most marriages.
-But what is vital is that they are talked about.
-The alternative is to bottle up the disappointments: “I hate the way he eats!”
-“Why can’t she be ready on time?”
+But what is vital is that they’re talked about.
+The alternative is to bottle up the disappointments: ‘I hate the way he eats!’
+‘Why can’t she be ready on time?’
 They may be small issues, but unless we get them sorted out they will create pressures in our marriage which become intolerable.

 Don’t bottle it up

-I remember, as a young lawyer, being faced with a man who was leaving his wife after 12 years of marriage.
+I remember, as a young lawyer, being faced with a man who was leaving his wife after twelve years of marriage.
 He explained that it was because he had returned to an empty house from a late shift to find that she had left a tin of pie filling for his meal!
 (And, to make matters worse, he couldn’t find the tin opener!)
-But I doubt this was the real reason – it is more likely that it came on the back of one hundred other frustrations which had never even been talked about, let alone sorted.
+But I doubt this was the real reason – it’s more likely that it came on the back of a hundred other frustrations which had never even been talked about, let alone sorted.

 The truth is that if any of our relationships, let alone our marriage, are to deepen, it will usually be because we have learned to love ‘in spite of’ and not only ‘because of’.
-It was Benjamin Franklin who said, “Keep thy eyes wide open before marriage and half shut afterwards.”
-This has some truth in it but, like all good advice, there is another angle.
-It’s that you actually widen your eyes after marriage, see each other’s imperfections, learn to live with some of them and, with the others, let your partner know how you feel so that you can both work on some changes.
+It was Benjamin Franklin who said, ‘Keep thy eyes wide open before marriage and half shut afterwards.’
+This has some truth in it, but like all good advice, there is another angle.
+It’s that you actually widen your eyes after marriage, see each other’s imperfections, learn to live with some of them and, with the others, let your partner know how you feel, so you can both work on some changes.